isomerpages/nlb-mobile-guide/spotlight/wellbeing/_posts/2020-06-29-post-learning-package-14-random-acts-of-kindness.md

 ---
-title: 'Learning Package 14 - Random Acts of Kindness'
+title: Learning Package 14 - Random Acts of Kindness
 date: 2020-06-29T00:00:00.000Z
 permalink: /spotlight/wellbeing/2020-06-29-random-acts-of-kindness
-description: 'What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.'
+description: What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.
-image: '/images/PL14-Intro Image.jpg'
+image: /images/PL14-Intro Image.jpg
 ---
 <img src="/images/PL14-Intro Image.jpg">
 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.pexels.com/photo/mini-red-hearts-wallpaper-776635/
 " target="_blank">http://pexels.com/photo/background-board-chart-data-590041/</a></p>